-Join us for our next Dunedin Members Event for an inspiring evening with Sophie Barker, Cherry Lucas, Katie Bhreatnach, and Trish Oakley as they share their experiences of public leadership, purpose-driven governance, and resilience in the public arena.
+Join us for an inspiring evening with Sophie Barker, Cherry Lucas, Katie Bhreatnach, and Trish Oakley as they share their experiences of public leadership, purpose-driven governance, and resilience in the public arena.

-The panel, guided by Trish Oakley, Global Women Regional Lead for Dunedin, will explore the responsibilities of public leadership, why it matters, what they hope to achieve, and the skills needed to navigate the challenges of serving the public.
+The panel, guided by Trish Oakley, Global Women Regional Lead for Dunedin, will explore the responsibilities of public leadership, why it matters, what they hope to achieve, and the skills needed to navigate the challenges of public service.

-The evening will include a discussion, audience Q&A, and plenty of opportunity for networking and meaningful kōrero.
+The evening will include a discussion, audience Q&A, with time to network and share reflections on the kōrero.

 Your Panellists: